zkvalidator/ignite-manager/README.md

 ### config.yml

-`config.yml` is the secondary configuration file that contains information about accounts, validators, and other configurations.
+`config.yml` is [Ignite's configuration file (ref)](https://docs.ignite.com/references/config) that contains information about accounts, validators, and other configurations.
 Here's an example of a `config.yml` file:

 ```yaml
 version: 1